-I welcome you to the 9th Annual General Meeting of Mega African Capital and it is my pleasure to submit to you the Mega African Capital Annual Report and financial statements for the year 2017.

-This statement comprises four main areas: The first covers the economic environment; the second part will be a stock markets review, and the third part will cover the business operations of the Company in 2017.
-I will conclude by outlining the outlook for the economy and the stock markets in 2018.
+You are welcome to the 10th Annual General Meeting of Mega African Capital Limited and it is my pleasure to submit to you the Mega African Capital Annual Report and financial statements for the year 2018.
+This statement is captured under four main areas: The first covers the economic environment; the second part will be a stock markets review, and the third part will cover the business operations of the Company in 2018.
+I will conclude by providing an outlook for the economy and the stock markets in 2019.